 - Horned Humanoid: It comes with being a Zabrak.

 - Knife Nut: In addition to her blaster carbine, she also wields a vibro-knife.

 - Know When to Fold 'Em: In "Eminence", once it becomes clear that they're no match for Maul, Savage, and Pre Vizsla, Sugi and her fellow bounty hunters decide to just cut their losses and run.

 - The Mentor: Trained her niece Jas to be a bounty hunter and passed along her code of honor to her.

-- Noble Demon: Although she is a Bounty Hunter (not traditionally the most noble of professions), almost every job that Sugi's taken in the installment so far has been a morally positive one (defending helpless farmers in "Bounty Hunters" and helping rescue Ahsoka and the others in "Wookiee Hunt"; the only questionable one would be bodyguard duty for the Hutts in "Eminence", but even then, it was merely a protection job) and she shows concern toward her fellow Bounty Hunters.
+- Noble Demon: Although she is a Bounty Hunter (not traditionally the most noble of professions), almost every known job that Sugi's taken so far has been a morally positive one (defending helpless farmers in "Bounty Hunters" and helping rescue Ahsoka and the others in "Wookiee Hunt"; the only questionable one would be bodyguard duty for the Hutts in "Eminence", but even then, it was merely a protection job) and she shows concern toward her fellow Bounty Hunters.

 - The Precious Precious Ship: Minor example.
 In "Wookiee Hunt", she warned Tarfful that if her ship was damaged, it would cost them extra.

 - Screw the Money, I Have Rules!: She refused an offer from Hondo to stand aside in exchange for double what the farmers were paying her, simply remarking that "we don't break deals".

 - What the Hell Is That Accent?: Her voice actress used a mix of Russian accent and Middle East accent for Sugi's voice.

 - You Gotta Have Purple Hair: Although, given usual Zabrak colouration, it's probably dyed.